Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * :sunglasses: = Successfully adds docstring with useful description and proper syntax
 * Adopting and applying appropriate naming conventions
-  * :disappointed: = Use unconventional naming styles foreign to python's syntax
+  * :disappointed: = Uses unconventional naming styles foreign to python's syntax
-  * :confused: = Use appropriate naming styles that are not entirely conventional
+  * :confused: = Uses appropriate naming styles that are not entirely conventional
-  * :neutral_face: = Use inappropriate naming styles that are not prescriptive or descriptive
+  * :neutral_face: = Uses inappropriate naming styles that are not prescriptive or descriptive
-  * :smiley: = Use appropriate naming styles, but is missing syntax used with variables, function, and methods
+  * :smiley: = Uses appropriate naming styles, but is missing syntax used with variables, function, and methods
-  * :sunglasses: = Use appropriate naming styles with correct syntax used with variables, functions, and methods
+  * :sunglasses: = Uses appropriate naming styles with correct syntax used with variables, functions, and methods
 * Using exception handling to create a robust Python program
   * :disappointed: = Code crashes because of no exception handling